Shrek 2: Production

 DreamWorks began production of Shrek 2 in 2001, before the first Shrek film was completed.
 The studio added more human characters to the film than there were in its predecessor and improved character appearance and movement with the use of several new animation/rendering systems.
 In particular, Puss in Boots necessitated development of a whole new set of film production tools to handle the appearance of his fur, belt, and hat plume; Puss' fur especially required an upgrade to the fur shader.
 All of the character setup was completed in the first three years of production.

 In an early version of Shrek 2, Shrek abdicated the throne, and called for a fairy tale election.
 Pinocchio's campaign was an "honesty" campaign, while Gingy's was a "smear" campaign.
 Adamson said that although this plot did have many funny ideas, it was also too overtly satiric and political, and considered "more intellectual than emotional".
 Shrek 2 also appears much darker in terms of lighting when compared to the original film.
 Designers reportedly took inspiration from 19th century French illustrator and engraver Gustav Doré to improve the film's richness of detail and setting.
 According to production designer Guillaume Aretos, "There are a lot of medieval paintings and illustrations [and] my own influences, which are classical paintings from the 15th and 16th centuries...The design of Shrek is always a twist on reality anyway, so we tried to [pack] as much detail and interest as we could in the imagery."

+Casting

+Antonio Banderas signed on to the film as the voice of Puss in Boots.
+Banderas said that his initial motivation to voice Puss was that he enjoyed the first Shrek film.
+According to the actor, he was chosen for the role of Puss because of his Spanish accent.
+According to Banderas, he was on Broadway for the musical Nine when Katzenberg approached him about taking the role.
+The Shrek 2 filmmakers showed him "a lot of paintings of the character", and he realized how "little" Puss was.
+Banderas said that he had developed a strategy for playing Puss after accepting the role, which had determined Puss's personality.